Annette W. Coleman

-Annette W. Coleman (1934 – July 10, 2023) was a Stephen T. Olney Professor Emerita of Natural History at Brown University, where she was a faculty member in the Department of Molecular Biology, Cell Biology and Biochemistry.
+Annette W. Coleman (1934 – July 10, 2023) was an American biologist.
+She was a Stephen T. Olney Professor Emerita of Natural History at Brown University, where she was a faculty member in the Department of Molecular Biology, Cell Biology and Biochemistry.
 Coleman was raised in Des Moines, Iowa, and spent part of her early life in New York City, including college.
 She earned her B.S. in botany from Barnard College in 1955 and completed her Ph.D. in phycology, botany, and genetics at Indiana University in 1958, with time also spent conducting research at Woods Hole, Massachusetts.

 Biography

-Her work examines "...the nature, quantity and mode of distribution of DNA genomes of mitochondria and plastids," as well as "...the species problem, how separate species evolve.
+Coleman's work examines "...the nature, quantity and mode of distribution of DNA genomes of mitochondria and plastids," as well as "...the species problem, how separate species evolve.
 The work examines particular species and genera of the volvocales, freshwater green algae, brown algae, and abalones, and the analysis includes mating compatibility, chromosome number, and DNA relatedness as determined by sequencing."

 Coleman attended Barnard College, graduating with an A.B. in 1955, and earned her doctorate in plant science at Indiana University in 1958.
 She was a Guggenheim Fellow in natural sciences and plant sciences in 1983.